Do you really need to pull out your credit card to learn German?

 The best way to learn German or anything else for free is to be disciplined enough to be your own teacher.
 Don’t fall into the trap of assuming you’ll get fluent just because you have free study tools available whenever you want.

 You need to set a practice schedule by yourself.
-Regularity and consistency is the single most important factor in self-learning.
+Regularity and consistency is the single most important factor in self-study.
 Unlike with paid language classes, you can’t rely on a curriculum or class schedule that someone else made.

 Inevitably, you start skipping days and getting burned out, and you think “I’m no good at languages anyway.”